mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 **Katagiri Roshi:** Yesterday I [talked about] the purpose of the practice, or the purpose of spiritual life.
 The purpose of spiritual life is to actualize *sanzen gakudō*, which means to surrender one’s body and mind to tranquility. *Tranquility* means the Way; to surrender one’s body and mind to tranquility is to study or to learn the Way.

 The Way manifests in two ways.
-One is it manifests itself as the absolute – in other words, the ultimate identity of existence, the absolute self – which is completely, absolutely tranquil, still.
+One is it manifests itself as the absolute – in other words, the ultimate identity of existence, the absolute itself – which is completely, absolutely tranquil, still.
 But it is not something still [like] stagnant water; it is always *active*.
 So the Way appears as every aspect of everydayness.
 Tranquility penetrates every aspect of everydayness.
 That is the Way.

 That is the purpose of practice – the purpose of spiritual life, we usually say.
 So today I would like to talk about what attitude we should take to the practice, so-called *sanzen gakudō*.

-Yesterday I mentioned that *sanzen* usually is translated as “the practice,” but originally [in Japanese] *sanzen* is something more than “the practice.”
-I mentioned *sanzen* is to “surrender yourself, to surrender your body and mind” to something: to *zen*, to tranquility.
+Yesterday I mentioned that *sanzen* usually is translated as “the practice,” but originally *sanzen* is something more than “the practice.”
+I mentioned *sanzen* is “to surrender yourself, to surrender your body and mind” to something: to *zen*, to tranquility.
 This is *sanzen*.

 So I would like to talk about what attitude we should take to the practice of *this* kind, in terms of three points.
-One is *bodhicitta*, bodhi-mind.
+One is *bodhicitta*, *bodhi-mind*.
 The second is *faith*.
 Third is *direct transmission* of the teaching – direct touch of dharma.

 So let me [talk about] *bodhicitta* today.